-There are several versions of the Black Velvet Band to be found all across the world from Ireland to America and on to Australia.
+The Black Velvet Band is one of Ireland’s most dramatic and popular folks songs.
+There are several versions to be found all across the world from Ireland to America and on to Australia.
 They vary in detail but they all tell the same basic story.

 A young man goes walking through the town when he chances upon a beautiful woman whose hair is tied up with a black velvet band.
 He takes a stroll with her, little suspecting the trouble she is going to cause him.